 1. Use a kill switch

-A kill switch prevents your device from connecting to the internet when the VPN is not working.
+A kill switch prevents your device connecting to the internet when the VPN is not working.
 Almost all modern kill switches are actually firewalls or system-level firewall rules which block all internet connections outside the VPN interface.

 So if the VPN software fails or needs to reconnect, then all access to the internet is blocked.
 Indeed, the same firewall rules provide effective DNS leak protection and can help mitigate against WebRTC leaks.
+Check out our what is a killswitch guide for more information about this.

 Kill switches are now a very common feature in desktop VPN clients, although rarer in mobile apps.
 Android 7+, however, includes a built-in kill switch that works with any installed VPN app.

 VPN apps may use their own firewall to create a kill switch (and other leak protection) or may modify your system’s built-in firewall.
-We prefer the latter solution as the kill switch will survive even if the app completely crashes.
+We prefer the latter solution as the kill switch will survive, even if the app completely crashes.
 But any kill switch is much better than none.

 Build your own kill switch and DNS leak protection using firewall rules